 This bill amends existing laws related to public finance in New Mexico, specifically focusing on the distribution of excess extraction taxes and federal mineral leasing revenues.
 It mandates that fifty percent of the balance of the Excess Extraction Taxes Suspense Fund that exceeds the annual average amount be transferred to the Behavioral Health Trust Fund for three years.
-Additionally, it increases the annual transfer amount to the Early Childhood Education and Care Program Fund from the Early Childhood Education and Care Fund and requires reporting on expenditures from this fund.
-Furthermore, it stipulates that fifty percent of the money received under the Federal Mineral Leasing Act that exceeds the annual average amount will be distributed to the Medicaid Trust Fund for three years.
+Additionally, it increases the annual transfer amount to the Early Childhood Education and Care Program Fund from the Early Childhood Education and Care Fund.
+The bill also stipulates that fifty percent of the money received under the Federal Mineral Leasing Act that exceeds the annual average amount be distributed to the Medicaid Trust Fund for three years.

 Statutes affected: introduced version: 9-29A-1